ABCCBAYXZ/CSGO-Telnet-connection-Template/README.md

 ![launch options](https://i.postimg.cc/0QYN9nQW/cs.png)

 2. Now run the code
-3. CSGO should open now or updated if its already opened
+3. CSGO should open now or update if its already opened
 4. if you can read "Connected" in your CSGO console everything went right

 # Basic Commands